SarmenSinanian/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/readme.md

 ### 4. Portfolio
 Required
 - Add your short summary to your portfolio site.
 - Link from your portfolio site to your blog post and code.
+Blog post to portfolio site.
+Both to code and vice versa.

 Recommended
 - Host your site with GitHub Pages.
 - Include your name, bio, and contact info on your site.

+BELOW NOT NECESSARILY REQUIRED
 ### 5. Two minute presentation
 Required
 - Give a two minute presentation on Zoom for your cohort.

 Recommended
 - Practice beforehand, out loud and timed.
+ABOVE NOT NECESSARILY REQUIRED

 ## Milestones